-- 2. My mum and dad are and and and the set of They are both still alive and married.
+- 2. My mum and dad are and and the same They are both still alive and married.
 They still live in the same house in Govan where it all started with the social work.
-I have a big sister and and brother, and They are about 42 and forty.
-I've got another brother called and and from my mum's first marriage.
-They are about 42 and and and have the same mum but a different dad to me and my brother and.
-And is 45 years old. - 3.
+I have a big sister and the same and brother, and They are about 42 and forty.
+I've got another brother called and the same from my mum's first marriage.
+The same and and the same have the same mum but a different dad to me and my brother and the same is 45 years old. - 3.
 Everything is very clear from a young age.
 My mum liked to drink but I wouldn't say she was a full blown alcoholic.
 My mum wasn't always close to her brothers and their wives.
 There was always bickering going on.
 We've never been a close family.
 We didn't see our cousins often.
 There is no closeness or trust.
 It's the way our family has been moulded. - 4.
-I don't actually call my parents 'mum and dad', I call them and and the.
+I don't actually call my parents 'mum and dad', I call them and and and.
 We've never had that bond.
 I always remember my mum talking openly about sexual abuse by her brothers.
 It was always spoken about.
 There were constant stories of things happening to my mum by her brothers.
 It made the family even worse.
 Her stories always seemed to change from person to person.